qezz/glance/README.md

 A Gleam source code parser, in Gleam!

+> [!IMPORTANT]
+> It's a fork of https://github.com/lpil/glance as of v5

 Glance attempts to be permissive with regards to what it will parse and so it is able to parse some code that the Gleam compiler will reject as invalid.